 Encouraging A Love Of Learning Through Play

-This lays the strongest foundation for enjoyment of learning as a child develops.
+This lays the strongest foundation for the enjoyment of learning as a child develops.
 When you give your infant colourful plastic cups to play with in the bath, scooping and pouring water over and over again, or if you create a little art corner at home for instance; a special place where your child is surrounded by paint, paper, colouring books and crayons, and can scribble away as far as their imagination takes them, you are helping them develop vital skills that they take with them into school and beyond.
 And importantly, you help them determine their own attitude towards learning.

 Maintain A Regular Routine

 Incorporate your child’s learning style into a healthy daily routine that breaks study periods, or homework, into well-organised, manageable chunks.
 Ensure your child drinks plenty of water or healthy drinks throughout the day, eats regular healthy meals and includes plenty of sleep!
 Allow for downtime, which includes time spent out of doors so your child gets plenty of fresh air.
 Limit the amount of time spent watching TV but don’t stop your child from watching their favourite programme.

 Why?
 When we do this we deprive them of the things that help them unwind and relax, as well as the activities, that stimulate them most and actually aid learning.

 When exams are around the corner… Don’t stop your child attending regular activities, whether creative enrichment programmes or sports activities just because they have a test or exam coming up.
 It is tempting to change our child’s regular routine and force them into an unnatural form of study mode, depriving them of everything that is fun in their weekly routine.

 Expert: Lim Boon Keong, Deputy Centre Manager of BrainFit Studio (Novena)